-An ingrown hair is a strand of hair that grows back into the skin after shaving, tweezing or waxing.
+An ingrown hair is a strand of hair that grows back into your skin after shaving, tweezing or waxing.
 They may be painful or itchy, and they commonly appear around your face, legs, armpits and pubic area.

 The symptoms of ingrown hair include: